The Big Idea Behind the Tiny House Movement

 You probably remember seeing a picture or two of these cozy tiny houses roaming around the Internet.
 Mainly found on Pinterest, Tumblr, and Facebook, these structures seem to be gaining an impressive viral momentum throughout the blogging community.
 This is to be expected, as they are commonly regarded as "absolutely adorable."

 But if you're new to the idea, you've probably wondered: "Why would people actually want to live in one of these?"
-A question with fair intuitive grounding.
-The practicality of these tiny houses dates back to hurricane Katrina in 2005 when the government declared approximately 90,000 square miles of land, much of which happened to be dense residential areas, a disaster zone.
+This is a question with fair intuitive grounding.
+The practicality of these tiny houses dates back to Hurricane Katrina in 2005 when the government declared approximately 90,000 square miles of land, much of which happened to be dense residential areas, a disaster zone.
 Thousands of citizens were displaced, losing most of their belongings to the unforgiving winds and divesting floods.

 Environmentalists and economists have proposed many solutions and ideas as to how the governments of the world can approach these serious complications, but to the surprise of many officials, the public has taken matter into their own hands and has grown more creative and conscientious in personal lifestyle choices.
 This breathes life into the very foundation of the movement.